anshuman-law/law-syllabi/Corporate-Law.md

     o	EB Rock, For Whom is the Corporation Managed in 2020?: The Debate over Corporate Purpose, available at: https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3589951

     o	Colin Mayer, The Future of the Corporation and the Economics of Purpose, available at: https://doi.org/10.1111/joms.12660

+    o	Destiny Ogedegbe, The Berle & Means Philosophy of Corporate Law and Governance: Are American Corporations Still Manager-Controlled or Have Institutional Investors Taken Over?
+(2022).
+Available at: http://dx.doi.org/10.2139/ssrn.4558400